piabenedetti1/r-workshop-2025/README.md

 ## Acknowledgements

-Workshop prepared by Pia Benedetti and Orlin S. Todorov Tasmanian Institute of Agriculture (TIA), University of Tasmania
+Workshop prepared by Pia Benedetti and Orlin S. Todorov.
+Tasmanian Institute of Agriculture (TIA), University of Tasmania